GNMoseke/eurydice/README.md

 ## systemd User Unit
-A [systemd user unit](https://wiki.archlinux.org/title/Systemd/User) file is included if you'd like to run eurydice that way.
+A [systemd user unit](https://wiki.archlinux.org/title/Systemd/User) file is included if you'd like to run the eurydice daemon that way.
 Simply copy this file to your user's systemd config directory and enable it:

 ```sh
 cp eurydice.service ~/.config/systemd/user/eurydice.service